top of page

 Science & technology

-The science behind it
+The science behind our algae

 Our algae are grown in specialised structures attached to harbour walls or buoys, where they capture CO₂ from shipping emissions and release oxygen through photosynthesis.
-They also remove water pollutants like copper (Cu²⁺), zinc (Zn²⁺), nitrate (NO₃⁻), phosphorus (PO₄³⁻), ammonia (NH₃), and ammonium (NH₄⁺), which come from vessels, port operations, urban and industrial runoff and atmospheric deposition.
+They also remove water pollutants like copper (Cu²⁺), zinc (Zn²⁺), nitrate (NO₃⁻), phosphate (PO₄³⁻), ammonia (NH₃), and ammonium (NH₄⁺), which come from vessels, port operations, urban and industrial runoff and atmospheric deposition.
 Our innovative monitoring system tracks the algae’s performance and identifies the best time for harvesting.
 Once harvested, the algae can produce biofuels and fertilisers, contributing to environmental sustainability.

 Innovative cultivation structure